benlau/qtci/README.md

 It is not necessary to clone / download the whole repository into your build environmnet.
 You may just copy the script you need from this repository.

+**recipes/install-qt**

+To automaticly install Qt, you can just donwload 2 scripts and give them permition to be executed.

+"recipes/install-qt"
+"bin/extract-qt-installer"

+Then just run scritp "recipes/install-qt" with desiered verion of Qt
+Example:

+	bash install-qt 5.9.4

 Setup
 =====